Spring is in the air – what to look out for

 The native wild daffodil is not as common as it used to be with many cultured varieties now being planted.
 You can distinguish it from its lighter leaves which are slightly pointed.
 It can be found across the UK but used to be very common in Wales, especially in South Wales.
 So you may find these popping up at our natural burial ground in Cardiff.

 The Cuckooflower, also known as Lady’s Smock, is a beautiful flower that can often be found around April.
 It is an important food source for caterpillars and can be found in meadows, grassland and ponds.
 It can often be found amongst the reeds as it likes slightly damper ground, which we have found at our natural burial ground in Pembrokeshire where this photo was taken.

 This beautiful photo of Snakes Head Fritillary was taken at Aylesbury Vale Natural Burial Meadow.
 They are a sure sign of spring but may not be found as readily these days since they have declined due to a loss of habitat.
 However the meadows at the natural burial grounds are a perfect place for them to flourish again.

-This photo of the gorse at Cothiemuir Hill Natural Burial Ground shows how beautiful some of our flowerings hedgerows can be, while their flowers have has many uses in the past including as fuel, for salad and as soap.
-As the gorse starts to flower it's a sign that spring is nearly here.
-You may also come across other hedgerow like Blackthorn which is starting to Blossom.
+This photo of the gorse at Cothiemuir Hill Natural Burial Ground shows how beautiful some of our flowerings hedgerows can be, while their flowers have had many uses in the past including as fuel, for salad and as soap.
+As the gorse starts to flower it’s a sign that spring is nearly here.
+You may also come across other hedgerows like Blackthorn which is starting to Blossom.

 The native bluebells, which create a beautiful bank of dappled blue at our Natural Burial Meadow in Usk Castle Chase arrive slightly later in the spring around April and May.
 This allows them to make the most of the sunlight, as they often flower near woodland or along banks.
 They are a favourite for many when they arrive, including our bees which visit the natural burial meadow.